Athletic championships, whether they are Cross-Country, Track & Field or Combined Events, require contributions from many to make the event a success.

 Thanking you in advance,

-These championships see runners from the four areas within the County compete over the picturesque yet challenging Aldon Hill parkland in Yeovil.
+These championships see runners from the four areas within the County returning once again to the picturesque yet challenging Aldon Hill parkland in Yeovil.
 The longest race is 6000m and the shortest 2500m with most of the courses easily viewed by spectators.

 Each area enters 20 athletes in the 8 age groups giving a maximum of 640 competitors!
 Although the first race is at 2.00pm with all races completed 2 hours later, the event requires many marshals to ensure each athlete competes in safety.